Bridal/Special Event FAQs

 I have always believed in great skin so you want to take care of your skin first and foremost.
 Don’t get lazy and fall asleep with your makeup on or skimp on moisturizing.
 Drink PLENTY of water.
 Use a good skin care system that is customized to your skin needs to achieve balance and then you have a lovely, smooth, healthy base for the makeup application.
 In addition, I always use a wonderful primer for the eyes in addition to under the foundation.
 I have had brides and talent tell me their makeup stayed on well into the wee hours of the morning needing to only touch up their lipstick.

 Absolutely, all the time.
 I have traveled across the country and into others for special events, shows and weddings.
 Wherever you are getting ready, either for a wedding or a special event, I’m happy to go onsite.
 I have found it’s actually much easier for the bride or the client as well because generally after makeup is…the dress.
 So being on location is very helpful.

-Sometimes I can do up to 3 weddings but truthfully I try not to do more than 2.
+Truthfully, I prefer not to do more than 1 wedding a day.
+There was a time when I would do 2-3 but I now have a personal policy of only 1 wedding.
 Timing and locations are considerations.
-When I’m booked well in advance that allows me to allocate plenty of time for that bride or client and that time is theirs and theirs alone.
+When I’m booked for your wedding, that allows me to allocate plenty of time for that bride or client and that time is theirs and theirs alone.
 In addition, I always build in a little extra time for unforeseen circumstances so no one is rushed…but this is Washington DC….flexibility is key.